What You Need to Know About Environmental Compliance Inspector

 - Oil Program Compliance Specialist

 In 2016, there was an estimated number of 288,300 jobs in the United States for Environmental Compliance Inspector.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,700 new jobs for Environmental Compliance Inspector by 2026.
-Due to new job openings and attrition, there will be an average of 25,900 job openings in this field each year.
+There will be an estimated 25,900 positions for Environmental Compliance Inspector per year.

 The states with the most job growth for Environmental Compliance Inspector are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maine, or Maryland.
 These states have the worst job growth for this type of profession.